gnarayan/ast596_2020_Spring/00/install.md

 ```
 Permission denied (publickey)
 ```
 it's is because you are not yet authorized to write to files on GitHub's computers.
 To enable them to let you in, you just have to give them your *public SSH key*.
 (This is all worth it, I promise: setting this up will allow you to push and pull without typing your GitHub password all the time.
 However, if you somehow never plan to push anything to GitHub, it's simpler to clone using https rather than SSH; this does not require setting up a key.)

 Go to the [SSH settings part of your GitHub profile](https://github.com/settings/ssh) and add a new key, pasting in the contents of your file (do "`more ~/.ssh/id_rsa.pub`".
 "Title" can be anything - I use "laptop".)
 If that file doesn't exist, you can make one with the command `ssh-keygen`.
 Now you should be able to interact with GitHub repositories via the command line.

 Alternatively, you might get an error message because you don't have `git` installed.
 There are a number of ways to install `git`, and the best one will depend on your operating system.
 A good Google search query could be, for example, "install git Mac OS X 10.8.5".
+The easier way is to just install git with conda so skip ahead to the next session.

 If all else fails, note that you can download a GitHub repository as a `zip` file also.
 However, this is a simple, one-time download, meaning that there is no way to get updates other than to re-download the entire repository - so we recommend cloning the repo, if at all possible.
+Anything but this...

 ## <a name="conda"></a>Conda